A semigroup identity for tropical 3x3 matrices: Some properties of singular matrices

 Let us turn our attention to sign-singular matrices of order $3$.
 We will use the following characterization, which is well-known in tropical linear algebra.

 \begin{lem}\cite{AGG} Let a matrix $A\in\R^{3\times3}$ be sign-singular.
 Then there are matrices $P\in\R^{3\times2}$ and $Q\in\R^{2\times3}$ satisfying $PQ=A$. \end{lem}

-\begin{proof} In terms of~\cite{AGG}, we need to show that the factor rank of $A$ can not exceed $2$ if its determinantal rank does not exceed $2$.
+\begin{proof} In terms of~\cite{AGG}, we need to show that the factor rank of $A$ cannot exceed $2$ if its determinantal rank does not exceed $2$.
 This result follows from Theorem~8.3 and Corollary~8.12 of~\cite{AGG}. \end{proof}

 We finalize the section by showing how to construct identities for matrices which admit factorizations as those in Lemma~\ref{lem3x3sin}.